google/fuzzbench/docs/getting-started/prerequisites.md

 recent docker release.
 If you are using an older release, and your builds are failing you may need to
 [enable BuildKit](https://google.github.io/oss-fuzz/getting-started/new-project-guide/#prerequisites).
+This step is unnecessary on recent Docker releases.

 **Note:** Docker images can consume significant disk space.
 Clean up unused docker images periodically.
 You can do this with